samirjungthapa/samirjungthapa/README.md

 I engineer **frontend systems**, not just interfaces.
 My work sits at the intersection of component architecture, interaction design, and performance discipline — built with the assumption that every project outlives its first release.

-I currently operate as an independent freelance developer while completing a BSc.
+I currently operate as an independent freelancee developer while completing a BSc.
 (Hons) in Computing.
 That dual context matters: client work forces production-grade discipline, and formal study keeps the underlying fundamentals sharp.

 <table>
 <tr>